 Index (1-15) in Schedule

 Setup

 You can type in four sets of time schedule for your request.
-All the schedules can be set previously in Application - have set in that web page.
+All the schedules can be set previously in Application - Schedule web page and you can use the number that you have set in that web page.